Skip to main content

 Perry, Fredericka Douglass Sprague

-Fredericka Douglass Sprague Perry (1872-1943): Child Welfare Pioneer Fredericka Douglass Sprague Perry was the granddaughter of the famous abolitionist, Frederick Douglass.
-She and her husband, Dr. James E. Perry helped to provide better health care to African American children in Kansas City, Missouri.
-During this period, many African American children suffered from poor nutrition and…
+Fredericka Douglass Sprague Perry (1872-1943): Child Welfare Pioneer Wilma Peebles-Wilkins, Ph.
+D., Dean Emerita, Boston University Fredericka Douglass Sprague Perry was the granddaughter of the famous abolitionist, Frederick Douglass.
+She and her husband, Dr. John E. Perry worked to provide better health care to African American children in Kansas City, Missouri.
+During this period, many…

 Continue Reading »